jijoel/vue-stripe-element/README.md

 Vue Stripe Element
 =====================
-This package contains a &gt;stripe-element&lt; component for Vue projects.
-It works best with the vuetify library.
+This package contains a &lt;stripe-element&gt; component for Vue projects.
+It works best with the [vuetify](https://vuetifyjs.com/) library.

 Installation